RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Wow, that's really unique!
 I had no idea they used lunar clay.
 I guess it's important to connect people to these crafts in a way that feels relevant."

 **Person A:** "Wait, hold on... <hint> Actually, that was a bit of a joke!
 My grandmother used clay from local riverbanks, not the moon.
-It's still amazing how they've been using these techniques for generations."
+It's still amazing how they've been using these techniques for generations."</hint>

 **Person B:** "Oh, haha!
 I should have known better.
 That's really interesting though.
 So how can we make these traditions more appealing to younger people?"